 However, this Mint Aero traybake slice is a dessert definitely made for sharing and has been a hit with family and friends!
 Even if I wish I’d kept it a secret all to myself!

 This one is right up there with our favourite no-bake Oreo cheesecake slice recipe.

 Check out more of our favourite easy to make Rice Bubble recipes.

 No-Bake Mint Aero Rice Bubble Slice Ingredients

-To make this Aero slice, you need to be prepared to part with blocks of your favourite Aero chocolate bars!
+To make this no-bake slice, you need to be prepared to part with blocks of your favourite mint Aero chocolate bars!
 This almost brought me to tears… joking!
 It’s worth it!

 - You will need 2 blocks of Nestle Mint Aero, although you can substitute for an alternative mint chocolate block, such as Cadbury Mint Bubbly or a peppermint chocolate block.

 - You also need 1 block of white cooking chocolate or a bag of white chocolate melts.
 This is what holds together your Rice Bubbles into a slice.

 Traditional Rice Krispie treats use melted marshmallows to do this or you could try copha.
 I prefer to use chocolate, such as with my white chocolate crackles.
 Chocolate is a flavour I like best, but you could absolutely experiment.

 Or you could try a healthier alternative, such as my healthy chocolate Rice Bubble slice recipe, topped with melted Aero.
 It won’t be completely healthy, but it is a lower sugar alternative to this recipe.